 There is a range of opinions on how far the principle of individual freedom can be implemented:

-· Two foundation stones of individualism are individual liberty and property rights, as articulated by John Locke.
-His writing strongly influenced the American political system, as described in the next sub-section (126.96.36.199).
+· The foundation stones of individualism are individual liberty, limits on the power of government, and property rights – as articulated by John Locke.
+His writing strongly influenced the American political system, as described in the next sub-section (188.8.131.52).

 “If I want to do good with other people's money I'd first have to take it away from them.
 That means that the welfare state philosophy of doing good with other people's money, at its very bottom, is a philosophy of violence and coercion.
 It's against freedom, because I have to use force to get the money.
 In the second place, very few people spend other people's money as carefully as they spend their own.”

 · The most extreme expression of libertarianism is the complete elimination of the State, as advocated by Murray Rothbard in The Ethics of Liberty for example:

 “All of the services commonly thought to require the State – from the coining of money to police protection to the development of law in defense of the rights of person and property – can be and have been supplied far more efficiently and certainly more morally by private persons.
 The State is in no sense required by the nature of man; quite the contrary.”
 (Part III, Section 24)

 Rothbard provided a self-consistent logical defence for having no State at all – in terms of political authority – but he did not argue for complete anarchy, which is a term used in this book to describe an absence of any agreed rules or governance structures.